altryne/chatGPT-telegram-bot/README.md

 ### Step 4: Set up your Telegram bot

 1. Set up your Telegram bot token and user ID in the `.env` file.
 See [these instructions](https://core.telegram.org/bots/tutorial#obtain-your-bot-token) for more information on how to do this.

+> How to obtain telegram user id?
+Add telegram [userinfobot](https://t.me/useridinfobot) to your telegram contacts

 2. Edit the `.env.example` file, rename it to `.env`, and place your values in the appropriate fields.

 ### Step 5: Set up your API keys